Timeline: What we know so far about the murder of four University of Idaho students

 Officials in the small town of Moscow, Idaho, have been a little cryptic about what happened to four University of Idaho students who were murdered last weekend.

-Ethan Chapin, Madison Mogen, Xana Kernodle, and Kaylee Goncalves were found dead at a house near the university campus on Sunday, mere hours after posting smiling photographs on Instagram.
+Ethan Chapin, Madison Mogen, Xana Kernodle, and Kaylee Goncalves were found dead at a house near the University of Idaho campus on Sunday, mere hours after posting smiling photographs on Instagram.

-Although no suspect has been arrested, police have claimed that there is no ongoing danger to local residents, without saying how they know that.
+So far, the suspect or the murder weapon have not been traced and the police have cautioned the small town of 25,000 people to stay vigilant.

 So what exactly happened in the hours before and after the students' bodies were discovered?
 Here's the best timeline we currently have.